ocochard/graphpath/README.md

 None: it's just a shell script using standards tools (route, arp, ifconfig on *BSD and ip on Linux).

-## To Do

-Testing IPv6 support on MacOSX

 ## Examples

 Here are some graphpath output: